 Snacks must have health benefits

 People usually refer to snacks as junk foods.
 This is no longer the case.
-With the ketogenic diet being very popular, and many people trying to lose weight, there are more options more than before.
+With the ketogenic diet being trendy and many people trying to lose weight, there are more options than before.

 This recipe is not only a quick meal, but it can also be paired with pork chops, roasted or grilled chicken breasts, and ground beef meatballs.
 This recipe also provides several food choices and will make meal planning easier.